 There are certain WordPress plugins which are very important for any WordPress site and most of those plugins are Free to download and use.
-When you set up a new WordPress site or blog, you must install few very essential plugins for the performance of the website in terms of SEO, Speed, and Security.
+When you set up a new WordPress website or blog, you must install a few very essential plugins for the performance of the website in terms of SEO, Speed, and Security.

 WordPress SEO Plugins

 To make your website well optimized for SEO, you need to install WordPress SEO plugins.
 SEO plugins not only help improve the SEO rankings of the website but also help you understand how SEO works.
 There are many plugins to choose but always go for the most popular ones.

 AMP – Accelerated Mobile Page Plugins

 AMP or Accelerated Mobiles Page is an open source project by Google designed to help webmasters and publishers create mobile-optimized pages that loads instantly on mobile devices.
 AMP pages load way faster than regular mobile pages.
 You should make your page AMP friendly to improve your mobile page load.

 - AMP for WP – Accelerated Mobile Pages

 - Facebook Instant Articles & Google AMP Pages by PageFrog

 Website speed is very important for both, Humans and Bots.
 To speed up the website you need to have your dynamically generated page turned into a static page.
 Static pages load faster than dynamic pages.
 There are many Cache plugins for WordPress, you can choose on these.
 Most of these cache plugins are developed in a way that, it makes any non-tech or beginner user easy to use.

 You should always prepare for the worst when it comes to the security of any website.
 Regular backup of every website is a must.
 For WordPress sites, it is easy to backup and restore the data when you use Backup Plugins.
 But, to prevent the loss of data using security plugins is very essential as such plugins will prevent your site from unusual and intentional attacks.